risk-of-thunder/R2Wiki/docs/Mod-Creation/Getting-Started/First-Mod.md

 ## Testing the mod

+If its your first time ever launching the game with the latest BepInEx Pack, you may noticed the BepInEx GUI has a console which is behind a dev check.

+This is simply for gating the usage of the console only for mod developers.

+The answer to the Config question is `ConfigEntry` and the one about accessing various properties like damage or crit of a survivor is `CharacterBody`

+The console is extremely useful for debugging your code alongside the Visual Studio debugger if you follow this [tutorial](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/C%23-Programming/Debugging-Your-Mods/)

+When logging stuff to the console, don't forget to use the dedicated `Log` class available in the boilerplate

+Once the game launched:
-Start Risk of Rain 2.
-Go in singleplayer.
-Press F2.
+- Go in singleplayer.
+- Press F2.
 Our custom item should be spawning.

 # To go further
 ## Hooks